Code-Institute-Submissions/Jambrisak-Quiz-Application_JanResub/README.md

 - Receive feedback for given answers.
 - Learn something new about History.
 - Enjoy the game.
-- See my score after I answer the last question.
 - Be able to re-play the game without using "back" button in the browser.
 - Follow the developer in social media.
 ## User Experience (UX/UI)